How to Safely Exercise During Pregnancy

 If you don’t feel like going to the gym, you can safely work out at home or outside.

-Take a walk near your home or in a park to get some fresh air and stay active.
-Avoid working out in extreme heat or humidity.
+Take a walk near your home or at a park to get some fresh air and stay active.
+Pick shaded, cool places and stay away from extreme heat or humidity.

 - Walking